marknismo/bulk_zone_delete_cloudflare/README.md

 # Usage
-- Optional: create a directory/folder to run the command in
+- place zones to be deleted in a text file
 - chmod u+x bulk_delete.sh
 - run "./bulk_delete.sh"